How Modern Hospitals Improve Patient Outcomes

 Additionally, value-based care has created financial incentives for hospitals to lower readmissions and improve outcomes.

-So how can your hospital improve patient outcomes?
+So how can your hospital achieve improved patient outcomes?

 THE CURRENT CHALLENGE